saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/issue-tracking/phabricator.md

 You will use this token in the next step.

 ## Set Up the Integration
-To set up the integration, navigate to the integration settings through Project Settings > Integrations > Issue Trackers > Phabricator.
+To set up the integration, navigate to the integration settings through **Project Settings > Integrations > Issue Trackers > Phabricator**.

 For Phabricator, the required settings are the name, the endpoint URL, and the API token.
 For the endpoint URL, you should use your Phabricator URL with /api appended (e.g. https://your.phabricator.url/api).